Retirement Social Security

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Many people don’t think much about Social Security but expect their monthly benefits to just appear in their checking account when they hit retirement age.
+Many people don’t think much about Social Security but expect it to be there when they hit retirement age.
 After all, you’ve worked decades contributing to Social Security, so why wouldn’t it be there waiting for you?

 Unfortunately, many younger people are worried that there may not be enough in the Social Security fund when it comes time for them to retire.

-If you're saving diligently so that you can retire early and are counting on Social Security as part of your plan, you may be even more at risk of not having enough later on.
+If you're saving diligently to retire early and are counting on Social Security as part of your plan, you may be even more at risk of not having enough later on.

-Take a look at some of the biggest problems facing Social Security that may put your future at risk as a result.
+Here are some of the biggest Social Security problems that may put your future at risk.

 The fund will run out of money